intelagense/rwxrob/todo/README.md

 ## Eventually

+* Discuss rewriting GNU utils in something other than GPLv3
+* Lynx in Docker container with ? and ??
+* `kn` in a Docker container
 * add a random quote terminal screen save to go with `back` cmd
 * Add full `date -d` support to a Go date package.